JMP-MO/PyEarthTools/docs/maintainer.md

  - Each function must be added explicitly to api.md.
 The autogeneration tools are not sophisticated enough to process the import structure used to define the public API neatly.

+## This section covers checking the documentation renders properly in readthedocs

 ### Common rendering issues in readthedocs

 Frequent issues include: